 2011-12: Scarlett had a breakout season in his third year with the Swift Current Broncos; leading the team’s defensemen with 49 points and seeing a lot of ice time on one of the WHL Eastern Conference’s weaker teams.
 He scored 9 goals with 40 assists (both career-highs) in 71 games and was minus-14 with 74 penalty minutes.
 Swift Current missed the playoffs after finishing fifth in the East Division.
 Scarlett signed a three-year entry-level contract with New Jersey in September, 2012.

 Scarlett’s game revolves around his mobility, puck distribution skills, and defensive zone awareness.
 He has some quality offensive skills — showing extreme confidence in his puck rushing ability and being assertive in the offensive zone.
-He uses his stick well while defending, especially off the rush and is sound in his own end.
-While he has put on some weight and a little more muscle, he’ll need to continue to get stronger to withstand the rigors of the professional game.
+He uses his stick well while defending, especially off the rush, and is sound in his own end.
+While he has put on some weight and a little more muscle he will need to get stronger to withstand the rigors of the professional game.